Whether you’re single, married or coupled-up for several years, Valentine’s Day can just outright suck.

 But instead you made out with my dog

 For the woman who loved my dog

 One day, me.

 There you have it folks, my poem for Irene.
 I don’t think I followed even a tenth of my own advice, but what the fuck, I let ‘er rip, and you should too.
-I’m sure I could improve it if given time, but that’s not what this exercise is about, and in fact if you’re a writer, you know how damn important it is to leave your editor in your hip pocket and get shit down on paper.
+I’m sure I could improve it if given time, but that’s not what this exercise is about.
+In fact, if you’re a writer, you know how damn important it is to leave your editor in your hip pocket and get shit down on paper.
 Your poem doesn’t have to be perfect, it has to be genuine.
 Be bold, my Valentines, you can pull this shit off.

 Happy Valentine’s Day